tyzbit/numerifides/README.md

-# A Proposal for a Novel Proof of Authority Rooted on Decentralized Blockchains
+# A Proposal for Proof of Authority Rooted on Decentralized Blockchains

 # Foreward